Your students will learn about Canada’s largest and most diversified port through activities that encourage:

 Field trip: Port of Vancouver Discovery Centre – 90 minutes

-Our brand new Port of Vancouver Discovery Centre at Canada Place is now open for school programs!
+Our Port of Vancouver Discovery Centre at Canada Place is open for school programs!

 This free 90-minute interactive education program is a great fieldtrip experience as students get to learn how their lives are connected to the port and see the connection by observing the working port around the Burrard inlet.